Treaty of Aigun: Background

-Since the reign of Catherine the Great (1762 – 1796), Russia had desired to become a naval power in the Pacific.
-It gradually achieved its goals by annexing the Kamchatka Peninsula and establishing the naval outpost of Petropavlovsk-Kamchatsky in 1740, naval outposts in Russian America and near the Amur watershed, encouraging Russians to go there and settle, and slowly developing a strong military presence in the Amur region.
+Since the reign of Catherine the Great (1762–1796), Russian emperors had desired to make Russia a naval power in the Pacific.
+They gradually achieved their goals by annexing the Kamchatka Peninsula and establishing the naval outpost of Petropavlovsk-Kamchatsky in 1740, naval outposts in Russian America and near the Amur watershed, encouraging Russians to go there and settle, and slowly developing a strong military presence in the Amur region.

 From 1850 to 1864, when China was heavily involved in suppressing the Taiping Rebellion, and Governor-General of the Far East Nikolay Muraviev camped tens of thousands of troops on the borders of Mongolia and Manchuria, preparing to make legal Russian de facto control over the Amur from past settlement.
 Muraviev seized the opportunity when it was clear that China was losing the Second Opium War, and threatened China with a war on a second front.
-The Qing Dynasty agreed to enter negotiations with Russia.
+The Qing dynasty agreed to enter negotiations with Russia.

 Signing

-The Russian representative Muraviev and the Qing representative Yishan, both military governors of the area, signed the treaty on May 28, 1858, in the town of Aigun.
+The Russian general Muraviev and the Qing official Yishan, both military governors of the area, signed the treaty on May 28, 1858, in the town of Aigun.
+The Qing government initially refused to ratify the treaty and considered the treaty invalid, but in 1860 the Sino-Russian Convention of Peking affirmed Russian gains under the Treaty of Aigun and also ceded Primorye and the Ussuri region to the Russians.